 Should Brand Colors be used in 2025?

-Are you looking for the exact color palette of an iconic brand for your latest project?
-Brand Colors has quickly established itself as the go-to resource for accessing the color codes of the most influential companies.
-But in 2025, with tools constantly evolving, is it still an essential ally for our visual creations?
-Simplicity, hidden features, and sometimes its limitations...
-Since the creation of Easy Web, I have had the opportunity to use it many times.
-Here, I give you my unfiltered feedback, so you can decide whether this tool really suits your needs in 2025.
+Looking for the exact palette of an iconic brand for your latest project?
+Brand Colors has quickly established itself as the essential reference for accessing the color codes of the most influential companies.
+But in 2025, with the constant evolution of tools, is it still the indispensable ally for our visual creations?
+Simplicity, hidden features, and sometimes its limits...
+Since the creation of Easy Web, I've had the opportunity to use it many times.
+Here, I give you my unfiltered feedback, so that you can find out if this tool really fits your needs in 2025.

 My experience with Brand Colors

 Brand Colors has been an integral part of our workflows at Easy Web for a good three years now.
-We integrated it gradually, and it has become indispensable for managing our visual identities.
-What immediately won me over was its ability to ensure flawless color consistency across all our deliverables.
+We've integrated it gradually, and it's become indispensable for managing our visual identities.
+What won me over immediately was its ability to ensure flawless chromatic consistency across all our deliverables.

-Brand Colors excels in environments where color accuracy and consistency are vital.
-For an agency like ours, juggling multiple brands, having a single source of truth for colors and their codes (HEX, RGB, CMYK) saves a tremendous amount of time.
-It's ideal for ensuring strict adherence to each brand identity.
+If Brand Colors excels, it's in environments where color accuracy and harmonization are vital.
+For an agency like ours, juggling multiple brands, having a single source of truth for hues and their codes (HEX, RGB, CMYK) is a huge time-saver.
+It's ideal for guaranteeing strict compliance with each identity.

-However, let's be clear: Brand Colors has its limitations.
-It will never replace creative software for advanced color exploration or palette generation.
-Its role is to manage and distribute existing colors.
+However, let's be clear: Brand Colors has its limits.
+It will never replace creative software for advanced colorimetric exploration or palette generation.
+Its role is to manage and distribute what already exists.
 Its direct integration with certain prototyping tools can also cause some friction.

 Is Brand Colors really useful for my needs?

-The real question to ask yourself before using Brand Colors is: what is my goal?
-Because the relevance of Brand Colors depends greatly on how you use it.
-If you're looking for ultra-fast access to the official color palettes of major brands for mockups or charter checks, then yes, Brand Colors is incredibly effective.
+The real question to ask yourself before using Brand Colors is: what is my objective?
+Because the relevance of Brand Colors depends very much on how you use it.
+If you're looking for ultra-fast access to the official color palettes of major brands for mockups or charter checks, then yes, Brand Colors is frighteningly effective.
 It greatly simplifies this process.

-For freelance designers juggling multiple clients, graphic designers in agencies pressed for time, or even developers integrating styles, this tool is a valuable ally.
-Need the exact colors a client specified for a quick mockup?
-Or want to check that a visual is compliant?
-Brand Colors excels at providing you with this information instantly, avoiding approximations.
+For a freelance designer juggling multiple clients, an agency graphic designer pressed for deadlines, or even a developer integrating styles, this tool is an ally.
+Need a client's exact colors for a quick mock-up?
+Or to check the conformity of a visual?
+Brand Colors excels at providing you with this information instantly, taking the guesswork out of the equation.

 Another strong point?
-Its ability to ensure flawless visual consistency.
-It helps avoid color errors and ensures that every creation respects the brand identity.
-This saves valuable time and provides real peace of mind.
+Its ability to ensure impeccable visual consistency.
+It helps avoid shade errors and ensures that every creation respects the brand identity.
+It's a precious time-saver and a real peace of mind.

 Is Brand Colors suitable for beginners?

 Are you new to web design?
-Brand Colors is like the perfect beginner's guide.
-Imagine having instant access to the color palettes of the most famous brands—it's like a real-life design course.
-No more desperately searching for the right shade; the tool gives you the HEX, RGB, or HSL codes directly.
-It's simple, intuitive, and it eliminates so much initial frustration.
-For Easy Web, in 2020, it would have been a game changer for our interns!
+Brand Colors is the perfect beginner's manual.
+Just imagine: instant access to the color palettes of the most famous brands, a real course in design by example.
+No need to search desperately for the right shade; the tool gives you the HEX, RGB or HSL codes directly.
+It's simple, intuitive, and unlocks so many initial frustrations.
+For Easy Web, in 2020, it would have been a game changer for our trainees!

 It's not just copying and pasting code.
-It's a gateway to understanding how big names manage their visual identity.
-You assimilate the principles of consistency and harmony without even realizing it.
+It's a gateway to understanding how the big names manage their visual identity.
+You'll assimilate the principles of coherence and harmony without even realizing it.
 For those taking their first steps, this simplification of the basics is crucial.
-It allows you to focus on creativity, not pure technique, and quickly build your skills.
+It allows you to concentrate on creativity, not pure technique, and to quickly build up your skills.
 That's the real bonus.

 How much does Brand Colors cost?

-Honestly, when I started Easy Web, one of the first things I looked at was the cost of the tools.
-Brand Colors offers a free plan that is far from being a simple preview.
-With this option, you already have access to a robust library of brand palettes, with effective search features and the ability to save your favorites.
-It's ideal for freelancers just starting out, design students, or even small agencies that want to do a quick review or explore creative avenues without committing to a budget.
-It's an excellent starting point to test the tool before perhaps considering more advanced features if your needs evolve.
+Frankly, when I started Easy Web, one of the first things I looked at was the cost of the tools.
+Brand Colors, it offers a Free package that's far from a mere preview.
+With this option, you already have access to a solid library of brand palettes, with efficient search features and the ability to save your favorites.
+It's ideal for freelancers just starting out, design students, or even small agencies who want to do a quick scan or explore creative avenues without committing a budget.
+An excellent entry point to test the tool before, perhaps, considering more advanced features if your needs evolve.

 What are the key features of Brand Colors?

-Do you know how much time we spend tracking down the exact color palette for a brand?
-Brand Colors is the bible of corporate colors.
+Do you know how much time is spent tracking down a brand's exact palette?
+Brand Colors is the corporate color bible.
 It centralizes an incredible database of thousands of brands, with their precise hexadecimal and RGB codes.
-No more approximations or endless searches.
-At Easy Web, it's second nature for any existing identity.
-The result: impeccable consistency and huge time savings.
+No more guesswork or endless searches.
+At Easy Web, it's a reflex for all existing identities.
+The result: impeccable consistency and monstrous time savings.

-But where Brand Colors really shines is its ability to export these palettes directly into formats that speak to us: CSS, SCSS, JSON, or even to tools like Adobe XD or Figma via dedicated plugins.
-This streamlines the transition from design to development.
-No more manual copying and pasting.
-This automation, simple in appearance, makes a real difference in the efficiency of our teams and the speed of execution on dozens of projects.
+But where Brand Colors really shines is in its ability to export these palettes directly into the formats that speak to us: CSS, SCSS, JSON, or even to tools like Adobe XD or Figma via dedicated plugins.
+This smoothes the transition from design to development.
+No more manual cutting and pasting.
+This seemingly simple automation makes a real difference to the efficiency of our teams and the speed of execution on dozens of projects.

-For us at Easy Web, one of the features that has really changed the game with Brand Colors is its real-time collaborative management.
+For us at Easy Web, one of the features that really changed the game with Brand Colors was its real-time collaborative management.
 No more multiple versions of palettes floating around!
-We can work together on the same graphic charter and see each other's changes instantly.
-This is crucial for the consistency of our projects and the speed of our design teams, and we feel it every day.
+We can now work together on the same graphic identity, and instantly see each other's modifications.
+This is crucial for the coherence of our projects and the speed of our design teams, and we feel it every day.

-Brand Colors is great for quick access to official palettes, but let's be clear: for projects with highly customized palettes or advanced dynamic management, it quickly shows its limitations.
+Brand Colors is great for quick access to official palettes, but let's be clear, for projects with ultra-customized palettes or advanced dynamic management, it quickly shows its limits.
 Are you looking to explore complex harmonies or incorporate seasonal variations into your guidelines?
-In that case, this tool may not necessarily be the right choice.
+Then the tool may not be up to the task.

-In these cases, platforms such as Figma (with dedicated plugins) or more robust tools such as Frontify or Zeplin take over.
-They offer much greater depth for managing design systems.
-However, Brand Colors retains a special place for its simplicity and invaluable database for quick reference.
+For these cases, platforms like Figma (with dedicated plugins), or more robust tools like Frontify or Zeplin, take over.
+They offer far greater depth for managing design systems.
+However, Brand Colors retains a place of choice for its simplicity and invaluable database for quick reference.

 Advantages: